-The proposed site is 'extremely remote' in the heart of the Central Highlands Wild Land Area.
 As a charity that owns wild land, we are familiar with the requirements of operating in very remote locations.
-No coverage information for the Proposed Development has been provided, however in our view it is unlikely that any rural business operating in close proximity to the proposed site will be reliant on having 4G mobile coverage.
+In our view it is unlikely that any rural business operating in close proximity to the proposed site would be reliant on having 4G mobile coverage.